An Instagram in-app payments feature was just added early this month.

-One of the first equipped is dinner reservation app Resy.
-Some of its clients’ Instagram Pages now offer this native payment for booking.
+One of the first equipped is a dinner reservation app Resy.
+Some of its clients’ Instagram Pages now offer this native payment for the booking.
 And in the future, Instagram says you can expect direct payments for things like movie tickets through the app.

 A tap through to the terms of service reveals that Instagram Payments are backed by Facebook’s Payments rules.

-With its polished pictures and plethora of brands, shopping through Instagram could prove popular and give businesses a big new reason to advertise on the app.
-If they can get higher conversion rates because people don’t quit in the middle of checkout as the fill in their payment info, brands might prefer to push people to buy via Instagram.
+With its polished pictures and a plethora of brands, shopping through Instagram could prove popular and give businesses a big new reason to advertise on the app.
+If they can get higher conversion rates because people don’t quit in the middle of checkout as they fill in their payment info, brands might prefer to push people to buy via Instagram.

 The whole point of Instagram not allowing links in captions is to keep you in a smooth, uninterrupted browsing flow.
 Getting booted out to the web to buy something broke that.
 Instagram Payments could make impulse buys much quicker, enticing more businesses to get on board.
 Even if Instagram takes no cut of the revenue, brands are likely to boost ad spend to get their shoppable posts seen by more people if the native payments mean more of them actually complete a purchase.

-How can businesses utilize this?
+How can businesses utilize Instagram in-app payments?

 Whenever a new trend or update comes to social accounts, your first thought should always be “How can this benefit my account?”?